Chocolate Chile BBQ Sauce Recipe. Yes, You Read That Right.

-This sauce has the classic taste profile of all the most popular barbecue sauces, sweet, tart, and slightly spicy, but with a wonderful twist: The seductive taste of chocolate.
+This sauce has the classic taste profile of all the most popular barbecue sauces, sweet, tart, and slightly spicy, but with a wonderful twist: The seductive tastes of chocolate and chiles.
 If it sounds weird, well, it is a bit weird, but I’m here to tell you it works.
 And don’t worry, it is not too hot.
 Of course you can make it hotter if you want…

 How to use it?
 I love it on pork ribs and even meatloaf, not so much on other beef products.
-So I need you to make a batch, try it, and let me know on which foods you like it.
-But let it stand alone.
-If you put it on pork ribs, just salt the meat.
+If you put it on pork ribs, just dry brine the meat.
 Skip the herb and spice rubs when cooking the ribs.

-This delicious sauce has the classic profile of any great BBQ sauce, sweet, tart, spicy, but with a wonderful twist: The taste of chocolate.
-While the chocolate BBQ sauce recipe might sound weird at first, you are sure to instantly fall in love with it the first time you try it on chicken, steak, and more.
+This delicious sauce has the classic profile of any great BBQ sauce, sweet, tart, spicy, but with a wonderful twist: The tastes of chocolate and chile.
+While the chocolate BBQ sauce recipe might sound weird at first, you are sure to instantly fall in love with it the first time you try it on ribs, chicken, steak, and more.

 About the cocoa.
 I use Hershey's Natural Unsweetened.
 Click here to learn more about chocolate and the different types in my article on the Science of Chocolate.

-2) Paint it on your ribs.
+Paint it on your meat after it is fully cooked.
 One layer is all that is needed.
-If you wish, put the sauced ribs over high heat to caramelize the sugars a bit, but watch it carefully so it doesn't burn.
+If you wish, put the sauced meat over high heat to caramelize the sugars a bit, but watch it carefully so it doesn't burn.
 Then, for a festive touch, grate some orange zest on top.
 Serve it with a big red wine.